maxkasy/Marienthal_Analysis/Readme.md

     4. In the same folder as the code:
       *synthetic_control_weights.csv* (synthetic control weights), *synthetic_permutation_weights.csv*,
       *variable_description.csv* (variable descriptions).

 3. Figures and tables:
     - Saved in subfolder */Figures* of code folder.

 ## Structure of code

-All of our empirical results can be produced from the raw data by running *master.R*.
+Our empirical results can be produced from the raw data by running *master.R*.
+Exceptions apply to *4a-hazard_rates_prep_data.R* and *5-cost-comparison_analysis.R*. *4a-hazard_rates_prep_data.R* is used to merge in data from the [Arbeitsmarktdatenbank (AMDB)](https://arbeitsmarktdatenbank.at/) and needs to be run in a computing environment with access to the data, which can be obtained for research purposes at [https://arbeitsmarktdatenbank.at](https://arbeitsmarktdatenbank.at). *5-cost-comparison_analysis.R* needs to be run in the AMS Niederösterreich computing environment where the protected person-level cost data are stored.

 ### Data preparation